-Framework ID Intervention Name Intervention Description Package(s) (Primary Package noted in bold) Indicative timeframe EEH000596A Improved HGV Parking and Welfare Facilities Enhanced HGV parking and welfare facilities serving the M40, A41, A45, A43, A5 and M1 (including Junction 9).
-M40 Junction 4 (Handy Cross) and A41 (near Aston Clinton) within scope of possible locations for HGV parking facilities including electric vehicle charging.
+Framework ID Intervention Name Intervention Description Package(s) (Primary Package noted in bold) Indicative timeframe EEH000596A Improved HGV Parking and Welfare Facilities Enhanced HGV parking and welfare facilities serving the M40, A41, A45, A43, A5 and M1.
+Scope of possible locations for HGV parking facilities to include consideration of electric vehicle charging.
 Commercial case unlikely without central government support.
 The intervention is a regional consideration and HGV parking opportunities may be private sector led.
 5, 1, 2, 4 Medium term EEH000603A Improved Wayfinding Information for all modes Improved wayfinding information in urban areas and along inter-urban active travel routes.
 Historic England have noted need to look for opportunities to enhance access to heritage assets, especially those which are designated, without harming their significance (including their setting).
 6, 1, 2, 3, 4, 5 Medium term ЕЕН000567А Increase capacity on the rail line between Princes Risborough and Aylesbury A major rail project involving adding another track to the line ('twin-tracking') which would allow direct services between High Wycombe and Milton Keynes (and beyond), thereby enhancing High Wycombe's regional connectivity.
 To be delivered in partnership with the rail operator and Network Rail.
-3, 1, 4, 5 Medium term EEH000526A LCWIP interventions in Daventry (a programme of prioritised schemes will be taken forward) The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Daventry, with particular focus on improving walking and cycling connections with the West Coast Main Line and bus services.
+3, 1, 4, 5 Medium term EEH000526A LCWIP improvements for Daventry The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Daventry, with particular focus on improving walking and cycling connections with the West Coast Main Line and bus services.
 The purpose of this plan is to identify and prioritise key active travel routes for improvement, including relevant supporting traffic management measures.
-1, 3, 4 Short term EEH000568A LCWIP interventions in High Wycombe (a programme of prioritised schemes will be taken forward) LCWIP improvements for all of High Wycombe with particular focus where they support improved connection and interchange with enhanced bus services.
+1, 3, 4 Short term EEH000568A LCWIP improvements for High Wycombe LCWIP improvements for all of High Wycombe with particular focus where they support improved connection and interchange with enhanced bus services.
 The purpose of this plan is to identify and prioritise key active travel routes for improvement, including relevant supporting traffic management measures.
 Proposed links within the LCWIP include improvements along the A404 and A40/London Road, as well as new links from High Wycombe to Marlow Bottom and Bourne End.
 3, Short term